 The project has a budget of $25.2 million, and was designed by LEO A DALY, an architecture, interior design, electrical, mechanical, structural and civil engineering firm headquartered in Omaha, Neb.
 Kraus-Anderson, based out of Minneapolis, is providing construction management services on the project.
 Phase I of construction began in 2016, and construction of the entire project is expected to be complete in time for the fall 2019 semester.

 The entirety of Education Village will provide 18 dedicated learning spaces, including two STEM classrooms, eight technology-enabled active learning classrooms (TEAL), three general purpose classrooms, one “historic” classroom, one maker space and three seminar rooms.
-Wabasha Hall — the new main hub of Education Village — will function as a learning lab and gathering place called The Commons with a large atrium addition as well as experimental classrooms, a child-care center, counselor-education facilities and breakout spaces for group work.
+Wabasha Hall — the new main hub of Education Village — will function as a learning lab and gathering place called The Commons.
+The space will feature a large atrium addition as well as a child-care center, counselor-education facilities, breakout spaces for group work and experimental classrooms.

 Wabasha Rec — a former gym — will house physical education and adaptive-sports teaching programs, and will serve as a collaborative space where students will gather adjacent to the climbing wall gymnasium, academic offices and classrooms.
 The Cathedral School, a historic schoolhouse built in 1929, will preserve low-tech classrooms relevant to the current spectrum of American schools, and house post-graduate teacher-development functions, administrative offices and the dean’s suite.